xiuql/BDSIM4CEPC/manual/source/model_description.rst

 .. note:: As of v0.64 a combined quadrupole component is not possible, but is under
 	  development

+.. note:: The poleface rotation angle is limited to +/- pi/4 radians.

+.. note:: If a non-zero poleface rotation angle is specified, the element preceding/succeeding
+      the rotated magnet face must either be a drift or an rbend with opposite rotation (eg an sbend with e2=0.1 can be followed by an sbend with e1=-0.1).
+The preceding/succeeding element must be longer than the projected length from the rotation, given by :math:`2\times\tan{\left(~\lvert~\text{poleface_angle}~\rvert~\right)}`.

 Examples::

    s1: sbend, l=14.5*m, angle=0.005, magnetGeometryType="lhcright";
    mb201x: sbend, l=304.2*cm, b=1.5*Tesla;
+   SB17A: sbend, l=0.61*m, angle=0.016, e1=-0.05, e2=0.09

 quadrupole
 ^^^^^^^^^^